Brian Alfaro

 I focus on the following research questions:

-• How do genetic and non-genetic features of a plant interact with environment to produce phenotypic variation in plant populations?
+• How do genetic and non-genetic features of a plant interact with the environment to generate phenotypic variation in plant populations?

-• What type of classroom, lab, or field activities increase student engagement in biology courses in a small liberal arts university?
+• What methods of classroom, lab, or field activities can be employed to enhance student engagement in biology courses at a small liberal arts university?

 Professional Associations